ndbls/unholy_win32/README.md

 ## How do I use this?
 Just include the files in your C++ project.
 If you include bridges, make sure you are compiling with c++17 and with the options specified at the top of `win32bridges.hpp`.
 This library can only be compiled with x86 MSVC due to the nature of how targeted it is, specifically bridges.

-I recommend you check out the [example projects](https://github.com/abls/unholy_examples) to better understand how to use bridges and the memory tools.
+You should check out the [example projects](https://github.com/abls/unholy_examples) to better understand how to use bridges and the memory tools.
 The examples are very organized and straightforward, with comments, so it shouldn't be too difficult to understand.
 All of the functions are well documented with comments as well.

 Here's a simple example of bridges just to give you a taste before you check out the example projects...